-The employer, with the exception of VUmc and Radboudumc, may conclude an employment contract for a specified period with an employee as an unsalaried employee.
+- The employer, with the exception of VUMC and Radboud UMC, may conclude an employment contract for a specified period with an employee as an unsalaried employee. - 2 The employment contract of the unsalaried employee shall not count towards the series of employment contracts as referred to in Article 2.4.5.